Periyar: In popular culture

-Vijayakumar plays a cameo role as Periyar in the film Kamaraj (2004).

-Sathyaraj and Khushboo Sundar starred in a government-sponsored film Periyar (2007).
+Sathyaraj and Khushboo Sundar starred in a government-sponsored film Periyar released in 2007.
 Directed by Gnana Rajasekaran, the film was screened in Malaysia on 1 May 2007 and was screened at the Goa International Film Festival in November that year.
 Sathyaraj reprised his role as Periyar in the film Kalavadiya Pozhudugal directed by Thangar Bachan which released in 2017.